fatimacodes2001/Konnect-Me/README.md

 # KonnectMe
-KonnectMe is a social-networking website created using Django.
+KonnectMe is a social-networking website created using Django and MySql.
 It helps the companies reach out to the potential candidates for a job and vice versa.

 # Screenshots
 ![assets/main.png](assets/main.png)